cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

 ## Analysis overview

-In this tutorial we will look at the cross section measurements of on of the SM Higgs processes VH, in $H\to b\bar{b}$ (VHbb) final state.
+In this tutorial we will look at the cross section measurements of one of the SM Higgs processes VH, in $H\to b\bar{b}$ (VHbb) final state.

 The measurement is performed within the Simplified Template Cross Section (STXS) framework, which provides the prediction in the bins of generator-level quantities $p_{T}(V)$ and number of additional jets.
 The maximum likelihood based unfolding is performed to measure the cross section in the generator-level bins defined by STXS scheme.
 At the detector-level we define appropriate categories to match the STXS bins as closely as possible so that there is a good correspondence between the detector-level observable and the underlying generator-level quantity we are interested in.